temporalio/documentation/docs-src/references/web-ui-environment-variables.md

 In order to [configure TLS for your server](/references/web-ui-configuration#tls), you'll need a self-signed certificate.
 Set the path to allow the environment to locate and use the certificate.

-`TEMPORAL_TLS_CERT` is required for TLS configuration.

 ## `TEMPORAL_TLS_KEY`

 The path for the Transport Layer Security (TLS) [key file](/references/web-ui-configuration#tls).

-A key file is used to create private and public keys.
+A key file is used to create private and public keys for encryption and signing.
-These keys are used to create certificates.
+Together, these keys are used to create certificates.

-A key file is needed to generate "key pairs" for encryption and signing.
-This variable is required for `TEMPORAL_TLS_CERT`.

 ## `TEMPORAL_TLS_CA_DATA`

 The data obtained from `TEMPORAL_TLS_CA`.

-This variable requires a valid `TEMPORAL_TLS_CA`.

 ## `TEMPORAL_TLS_CERT_DATA`

 The data obtained from `TEMPORAL_TLS_CERT_DATA`.

-`TEMPORAL_TLS_CERT` must be defined to obtain a value for this variable.

 ## `TEMPORAL_TLS_KEY_DATA`

 The data obtained from `TEMPORAL_TLS_KEY_DATA`.

-`TEMPORAL_TLS_KEY` must be defined to use this variable.

 ## `TEMPORAL_TLS_ENABLE_HOST_VERIFICATION`